o7g8/test-rds-mysql-failover/README.md

 Create an EC2 and allow it to connect to the RDS in the RDS security group.

+## Create RDS Aurora/MySQL database

+* RDS > Create Database

+* Standard Create

+* Engine type: Amazon Aurora

+* Edition: Amazon Aurora MySQL-Compatible Edition

+* Engine Version: Aurora (MySQL 5.7) (pick the latest one)

+* Templates: Production

+* DB cluster identifier: `<choose your own>`

+* Master username: `admin` (or `<choose your own>`)

+* Master Password: `<choose your own>`

+* DB instance class: Standard classes, `db.t3.small` (or `<choose your own>`)

+* Multi-AZ deployment: Don't create an Aurora Replica

+* Don't connect to an EC2 compute resource.

+* VPC: `<choose your own>`

+* Public access: No

+* VPC security group: Create new.
+NB!
+You will need to edit the security group associated with the RDS instance to allow traffic from your EC2 instance running the "downtime detection" tool.

+* Create an RDS Proxy: Yes

+* Database authentication: Password authentication

+Create an EC2 and allow it to connect to the RDS in the RDS security group.

 ## References

 * When to use RDS Proxy <https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/rds-proxy-planning.html>